Sonoma Complex Fire Urgency Ordinance

 Price Gouging After Fires

 California Penal Code Section 396 generally prohibits charging a price that exceeds, by more than 10 percent, the price of an item before a state or local declaration of emergency.
 This law applies to rental housing and hotel accommodations.
-The Governor has extended the State of Emergency for Sonoma County to December 4, 2018 so the price gouging limitations will continue to apply during this time.
+The Governor has extended price gouging protections for Sonoma County to May 19, 2019.

 Violators of the price gouging statute are subject to criminal prosecution that can result in a one-year imprisonment in county jail and/or a fine of up to $10,000.
 Violators are also subject to civil enforcement actions including civil penalties of up to $5,000 per violation, injunctive relief and mandatory restitution.
 The District Attorney and the Attorney General can enforce the statute.
 Our office will investigate all reports of price-gouging.